DG0SA Dual-Transmission Line

 A Closer Look at the DG0SA, Compared to a Standard 1:1 Guanella:

 The chart above compares the two different designs.
 Both use the Guanella design.
 The DG0SA has two Guanella chokes on it, one on the left half, the other on the right half of the Toroid.
-When we connect the two chokes in parallel, the resulting CMI is only as much as the CMI of each choke by itself.
+When we connect the two chokes in parallel, the resulting CMI is only half as much as the CMI of each choke by itself.

 My First Encounter with the DG0SA Choke-Balun: